 2. Keep Track of All Activity

-With an access control system in place at your healthcare facility, it is much easier to keep track of all activity, whether from your staff and patients, visitors, delivery drivers, and medical couriers.
-You’ll want to control, for example, who has access to medications you have at your office.
+With an access control system in place at your building or office, it is much easier to keep track of all activity, whether from your staff and customers/clients, visitors, and delivery drivers.
+You’ll want to control, for example, who has access to current and archived customer/client files.

-Every medical record you have contains sensitive, personal information that is of value to identity thieves.
-Similarly, confidential details about your medical practice might also be attractive.
+Records that include account numbers and personal, sensitive information are gold to thieves.
+Similarly, confidential details about your company might also be attractive.
 If any paper files or laptops go missing or there is a hacking attempt, you will have the ability to recall who has accessed your building and each individual room where the access control system is activated and in use.
 This information will be essential as you investigate what happened.

 3. Easily Adjust Access Times

 Situations arise where you want to be able to easily change preset access times.
-Various scenarios could arise that require building access outside of regular business hours.
+Various scenarios might require building access outside of regular business hours.
 With modern access control systems, setting specific access times isn’t a problem.
 It can be done within seconds and will not interfere with the security protocols you currently have in place.

 4. Require Specific Credentials for Access

-Depending on how your healthcare facility is set up, you may want to require specific credentials for access to a specific area, like a master file room where you keep all medical records.
-Using badges that indicate specific credentials can also keep better track of who is provided access to what locations and spaces throughout your medical office.
-A courier picking up medical specimens only needs limited access to your office, not the run of the place!
+Depending on the layout of your financial institution or financial planning office, you may want to require specific credentials for access to a specific area, like a master file room where you keep all customer/client files.
+Using badges that indicate specific credentials can also keep better track of who is provided access to what locations and spaces throughout your building.

 5. Eliminate the Hassle of Using Traditional Keys

 If you are tired of creating keys and keeping track of keys, transitioning to the use of an access control system is a must.
 Eliminating the hassle of using traditional keys is one of the most appealing aspects of implementing access control systems for any business, regardless of size or type.
-It’s much better that your medical practice’s staff focuses on handling your patients’ needs instead of managing metal keys.
+It’s much better that your staff focuses on handling your customers’ and clients’ needs instead of managing metal keys.

-6. Streamline the Entering and Exiting of Your Medical Office
+6. Streamline the Entering and Exiting of Your Office

 When you want to know who is going in and out of your building daily, an access control system is essential.
 You can easily keep track of and monitor traffic without using manual labor to get the job done.
-That results in having more time to devote to your patients’ needs and improving your facility.
+That results in having more time to devote to growing your business and taking care of your current customers/clients.

 7. Improve Security and Minimize Risk

-Transitioning to access control systems is one of the fastest ways to boost security for your healthcare facility.
-Implementing access control systems not only helps to keep better track of who is coming into and out of your medical office, but it also provides in-depth details of who is always accessing individual rooms and locations, for significantly increased security.
+Transitioning to access control systems is one of the fastest ways to boost security for your financial institution or financial planning office.
+Implementing access control systems not only helps to keep better track of who is coming into and out of your office, but it also provides in-depth details of who is always accessing individual rooms and locations, for significantly increased security.

-Using access control systems is one of the best ways to keep better track of your staff, patients, visitors, and ultimately, the security of your medical practice.
-With an access control system, you maintain peace of mind while always maximizing the protection and security of your facility and all the confidential medical records you’re responsible for securing.
+Using access control systems is one of the best ways to keep better track of your staff, customers/clients, visitors, and ultimately, the security of your financial institution or financial planning office.
+With an access control system, you maintain peace of mind while always maximizing the protection and security of your facility and all the confidential customer/client records you’re responsible for securing.

 Have questions about how an access control system might help you protect your people and your resources, talk to one of our experts today!